grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 The solution:

 - Remove BitLocker encryption from drive C as described in [this article](https://www.asus.com/au/support/faq/1047461/)

+Aside: This also has an advantage that I can perform a test later.
+In particular, I can try to mount drive C via a Linux live-USB and if it is successful/readable then it indicates that the Linux storage driver knows how to read the storage format (in my case, Intel Rapid Storage Technology).

 ### 3.4 [Decision] Allow Windows to sleep?